Document updated on Nov 15, 2024

 custom_format

-Lets you write a custom logging pattern using variables, e.g: %{message}.
+string- Lets you write a custom logging pattern using variables, e.g:

-Specify the format of the logs: default, logstash, or custom.
+string- Specify the format of the application logs: default, logstash, or custom.

 The custom format needs an additional key “custom_format”.

-What type of reporting level do you expect from the application?
-Use the DEBUG level in the development stages but not in production.
-Possible values are from more verbose to least.
+*- What type of reporting level do you expect from the application?
+The options below go from more verbose to least.
+Use the

 prefix